Luismd2025/MonitoringCPU-RAM-NET/CONTRIBUTING.md

    * Click "Compare & pull request."
    * Provide a clear description of your changes and any relevant context.

-## Code Style
+## Code Sugestions

 * Use clear and descriptive variable names.
 * Keep functions small and focused.
 * Add docstrings and comments when necessary.

-## Communication
+## Communications

-* For major features or discussions, consider opening an issue first.
+* For major features or discussions, you can go to the repositori'es ISSUE tab and create an issue there.
 * Respect the project's maintainers and community.

-Thank you for helping improve Uptime Monitor!
+Thank you for helping improve MonitoringCPU-RAM-NET